AtharvaThorve/Burger-App/README.md

 - Authors

 ## Concept
-A frontend React application from which an user can build a burger and place an order by filling their information in a form which is then stored in a firebase database
+A frontend React application from which an user can build a burger and place an order by filling their information in a form which is then stored in a firebase database.<br>
+Click [here](https://myburgerapp-2567a.firebaseapp.com/) to visit the app.

 ## ScreenShots
 Start screen.
 The burger is empty at the beginning and ingredients can be added from menu below.<br><br>